Swizec/react-d3js-es6-ebook/manuscript/animating-react-redux.md

 export default Particles;
 ```

 Walk through the array of particles, render a Particle component for each.
-Declarative rendering that you've seen before :)
+Declarative rendering that you've seen before :smiley:

 We can take an array of `{id, x, y}` objects and render SVG circles.
 Now comes our first fun component: the `App`.